I know what you think 🙂 How can it be possible to spot online scams before falling for it?

 Do you know what the “s” means?
 It stands for “secure”.
 If you come across a spoof account, you can report it to PayPal at email@example.com

 How to Spot an Apple ID Phishing Attempts

 Phishing is an email or website that attempts to fraudulently get personal information from you, in this case, your Apple ID, password and/or credit card information.
 It appears to be legit, but it’s not.

 Be aware, never send your credit card information, account passwords, or any personal information.
 Companies will never solicit such information from customers by email.

-Apple strongly recommends to you report a suspicious email to them firstname.lastname@example.org.
+Apple strongly recommends that you report a suspicious email to them: firstname.lastname@example.org.